mongodb-js/mongosh/scripts/docker/README.md

 # Docker test images

-This folder contains scripts and Dockerfiles to test the master build of mongosh on different linux distributions.
+This folder contains scripts and Dockerfiles to test the main branch build of mongosh on different linux distributions.

 ## Usage